krishrathi1/Job-Automation/README.md

 ---

-**O-Clario** is a production-grade, autonomous, AI-driven job hunt agent built entirely on **n8n**.
+**JobX** is a production-grade, autonomous, AI-driven job hunt agent built entirely on **n8n**.
 It runs **100% free of charge** by combining free public job board endpoints with the generous free tier of **Google Gemini 2.0 Flash**.

-O-Clario concurrently scrapes multiple major remote job boards, uses Gemini AI to parse your resume, matches and scores opportunities from 0-100 against your profile, drafts personalized cover letter pitch angles, highlights missing skills, and delivers a highly polished daily strategy card straight to your Telegram chat.
+JobX concurrently scrapes multiple major remote job boards, uses Gemini AI to parse your resume, matches and scores opportunities from 0-100 against your profile, drafts personalized cover letter pitch angles, highlights missing skills, and delivers a highly polished daily strategy card straight to your Telegram chat.

 ---